someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 5.4 Refer to the items you changed above and change the appropriate text(in **bold**) as shown below:

 // ** MySQL settings - You can get this info from your web host ** //

-/** The name of the database for WordPress */ define('DB_NAME', '**wordpress_db**');
+/** The name of the database for WordPress */

+define('DB_NAME', '**wordpress_db**');

 /** MySQL database username */

 define('DB_USER', '**wordpress_user**');

 /** MySQL database password */

 define('DB_PASSWORD', '**PASSWORD**');

---> "CTRL + O" to write file, press enter, then "CTRL + X" to exit 5.5 We're almost done, just copy and paste the code from below:
+5.5 Press "CTRL + O" to write file, press enter, then "CTRL + X" to exit

+5.6 We're almost done, just copy and paste the code from below:
 ```
 systemctl restart apache2 && systemctl restart mysql
 ```
-5.6 Enter the root user password, you'll be asked twice.
+5.7 Enter the root user password, you'll be asked twice.

-5.7 Now visit http://167.114.55.93/wordpress to finish wordpress install.
+5.8 Now visit http://167.114.55.93/wordpress to finish wordpress install.

 /////////////////////////////////////////////////////////////////////////////